alphagov/stylelint-config-gds/README.md

 # GDS Stylelint Config

-⚠ This is a work in progress and not ready to be used in projects ⚠️

 This provides a [stylelint](https://stylelint.io/) configuration for linting SCSS and CSS files as per the conventions of the [Government Digital Service (GDS)](https://www.gov.uk/government/organisations/government-digital-service).